Richard A. Chaifetz School of Business

 Study Abroad/Short-Term Immersion Opportunities

 With the increasing globalization of business, graduates need the sensitivity to the impact of cultural, social, economic and political differences that can be gained through a study abroad experience.
 While the curriculum can provide exposure to these concepts, an overseas immersion experience offers real-life learning opportunities.
-Options range from a large selection of full-semester destinations to shorter summer programs or even one-week to two-week courses.
+Options range from a large selection of full-semester destinations to shorter summer programs, one-week to two-week courses, or even a service trip learning about sustainable agriculture in Belize during spring break.

-The Richard A. Chaifetz School of Business offers several exchange programs with international business schools in locations such as Australia, Belgium, Chile, China, Denmark, England, France, Germany, Ireland, Italy, Korea, Sweden and Switzerland.
-Business students may also participate in shorter programs over the summer, during one week in January in Panama City, Panama, or on spring break in Budapest, Hungary.
-Through the Office of International Services, business students have access to many study-abroad destinations worldwide — including the SLU-Madrid campus, which provides students with an economics, international business, or marketing major that can be completed in its entirety in Spain.
+The Richard A. Chaifetz School of Business offers several exchange programs with international business schools in locations such as Australia, Belgium, Chile, China, Denmark, France, Germany, Ireland, Italy, South Korea, Sweden, Switzerland and the United Kingdom.
+Business students may also participate in shorter programs over the summer, during one week in January in Dubai, United Arab Emirates, or on spring break in Budapest, Hungary.
+Through the Office of International Services, business students have access to many study-abroad destinations worldwide — including the SLU-Madrid campus, which offers students an economics, international business or marketing major that can be completed in its entirety in Spain.

 For help identifying destinations, please contact the Department of International Business located in the Boeing Institute for International Business (Cook Hall, Room 332) or attend one of the study abroad information sessions for business students held at the beginning of each semester.
 Once a potential study abroad site has been selected, a business school academic advisor will evaluate the courses to determine Saint Louis University equivalents.